trifectatechfoundation/teach-rs/README.md

 ## Usage
 The teacher's guide can be found [here](./teachers_guide.md).
-Have a look at the [ModMod Readme](./modmod/README.md) for instructions on how to render the content of a track.

 ## Structure
 The actual content can be found in the [`content`](./content) directory.